(This policy also refers to transfer and former GSU students)

 F. Financial Aid Probation

 Students on Financial Aid Probation will have to meet certain conditions for academic performance.
 These conditions will be set by the Appeals Committee and monitored, for students with an APPROVED APPEAL.
 Students with approved appeals will be informed of the probationary conditions.
 Students who meet all of the Standards of Satisfactory Academic Progress while on 'Probation' will be placed in 'Meets SAP' at the conclusion of the period of enrollment or academic plan period.
-Progress in an academic plan is measured at the end of each academic year.
+Progress in an academic plan is measured at the end of each payment period.
 Students who do not meet all of the Standards of Satisfactory Academic Progress or academic plan requirements while on 'Probation' will be placed on 'Suspension.'

-Attempted Credit Hours includes all hours (courses) enrolled in which a grade was received, including W, P, NC, U, I, F. Also included are non-credit remedial, repeated, transferred, academic renewal and ESL course hours.
+Attempted Credit Hours includes all hours (courses) enrolled in which a grade was received, including W, P, NC, U, I, IX, F. Also included are non-credit remedial repeated, transferred, academic renewal and ESL course hours.
 The standards apply to all students applying for federal financial aid, regardless of whether or not financial aid was received.

 Cumulative Grade Point Average is computed on all hours attempted including repeated course work and all transfer work accepted by Grambling State University.
+All “I” grades (Incomplete) are computed as 0 Quality Points in the Grade Point Average.
+All “W” grades are not computed in the Grade Point Average.